NadimBLT/SBGM/README.md

 ## Usage
 ### SepLogit_Fused, SepLogit_DataShared, SepLogit_Ref and SepLogit_Indep
 #### Arguments
-* **data** : a matrix whose last column corresponds to a categorical variable that defines the strata.
+* **data** : input matrix, of dimension n x (p + 1). n is the number of observations and (p + 1) is the number of variables, where the first p columns correspond to p binary variables and the last column corresponds to a categorical variable defining the strata.
-* **adap** : adapt = FALSE corresponds to the standard version of the methods and adapt = TRUE corresponds to the adaptive version of the method.
+* **adap** : If True, the L1-norm penalty terms are replaced by weighted terms.
+The weights are based on estimates obtained by applying OLS method independently for each stratum.
+Default is adap=FALSE.
-* **standardize** : Default is standardize=FALSE.
-If standardize=FALSE, we standardize the variables.
+* **standardize** : If True, the original variables are standardized.
+Default is standardize=FALSE.

 #### Value
 * **MIN** :  graphical models returned by the SepLogit_MIN and BIC critera.